skhan-tech/skhan-tech.github.io/_posts/2020-01-24-Football-Statistics-Analysis.md

 ![LinearReg]({{ site.url }}/images/LinearRegression.png)

 # Conclusion & Follow-Up
 In the end I wasn't able to beat Vegas but it was fun going through the process.
 I was able to collect the data needed, perform some exploratory analysis, do basic feature engineering and run a machine learning model.
-The last think we need to do is look at some of the coefficients our model produced in order to see how each feature influenced our overall point totals.
+The last thing we need to do is look at some of the coefficients our model produced in order to see how each feature influenced our overall point totals.

 ```
 Off_1stD : 0.56